 Clinic - The purpose of the health clinic is to provide First Aid for School Related illnesses and injuries.
+The clinic Semester Grades are the average of both nine week quarters.

-The clinic is not equipped or designed to take care of out of school injuries/illnesses.
+is not equipped or designed to take care of out of school injuries/illnesses.
 The school health clinic is not intended to take the place of parent directed medical care or make diagnoses and provide treatment.

 - Keep your student home if they are ill.
-If they have a fever, they must remain out of school until 72hours fever free without treatment. - The health clinic will follow doctor's written orders for treatment that may need to be done during the school day.
+If they have a fever, they must remain out of school until 72 hours fever free without treatment. - The health clinic will follow doctor's written orders for treatment that may need to be done during the school day.
 These orders need to be given to the School Nurse for review and implementation. - Please keep your School Nurse updated on the health conditions of your student. - Keep your contact information current as well as your emergency contact information.